 3. Build an audience

 One of the most essential functions of content marketing is to build an audience.
 The advantage of this kind of marketing is that you can attract those who actually want to hear what you have to say — and who may well want to buy what you have to sell.
 This means that your content should have an overarching narrative drive and personality that your audience can identify with.
 Have a blog post that’s getting crazy traffic?
-Delve into that topic or theme, and continue to give those who read your blog more and more of the content they love.
+Delve into that topic or theme and continue to give those who read your blog more and more of the content they love.

 Think more in terms of “subscribers” than “leads.”
 A subscriber is someone who likes what you’re putting out into the world and signs up to hear more from you without getting any one specific item in exchange.
-A lead, on the other hand, will give you some info, such an email address, in exchange for something specific, like an infographic or e-book.
+A lead, on the other hand, will give you some info, such an email address, in exchange for something specific, like a template or e-book.
 Subscribers are valuable, since you know they are interested in your content.
 You’re likely to find promising leads among your subscribers.

-4. Focus on educating
+4. Focus on educating potential customers